galaxyproject/training-material/topics/contributing/tutorials/fair-by-design/tutorial.md

 - Start a new cycle of the FAIR-by-Design methodology that will implement the selected items.

-- After the Verify stage, you will reenter continuous improvement with the newly gathered information....
+- After the Verify stage, you will reenter continuous improvement with the newly gathered information.

-<a href="https://fair-by-design-methodology.github.io/FAIR-by-Design_Book/4%20-%20FAIR-by-design%20learning%20materials%20creation/4.2%20-%20Continuous%20Improvement/417-improvement/" class="btn btn-dark text-white btn-lg btn-block">Go to the full FAIR-by-Design Methodology: Continuous Improvement ....</a>
+<a href="https://fair-by-design-methodology.github.io/FAIR-by-Design_Book/4%20-%20FAIR-by-design%20learning%20materials%20creation/4.2%20-%20Continuous%20Improvement/417-improvement/" class="btn btn-dark text-white btn-lg btn-block">Go to the full FAIR-by-Design Methodology: Continuous Improvement ...</a>

 # About